databrickslabs/lsql/docs/dashboards.md

 | Widget   | No          | Widgets   | High        | Low             |
 | Column   | Yes         | Columns   | Very high   | High*           |

-Overrides on widgets are ambiguous, as one query may result in multiple widgets if filters are applied, however, the benefits of straightforwardly altering the widgets with the lowest code complexity outweighs the ambiguity.
+Overrides on widgets are ambiguous, as one query may result in multiple widgets if filters are applied, however, the benefits of straightforwardly altering the widget that visualizes the query with the lowest code complexity outweighs the ambiguity.
 Moreover, the ambiguity is resolved with this section in the documentation.

 > *Code complexity for column overrides is high, as it introduces more query comment parsing.